alsoamit/fragments/Readme.md

 2. `onClick`
    To pass the function associated with the button.
 3. `children`
-   The children component or markup or text to displayed in the button.
+   The children component or markup or text to be displayed as the button text.

 ```
 <Button